-2.6 Effect of Opportunities Against Corrupt Behavior
+2.6 Effect of Opportunities against Corrupt Behavior

 Opportunities for corrupt actions are often associated with weaknesses in the control system and the inability of fraud to be detected (Dorminey, 2012).
 Fisher (2012) cites the statement of Cressey (1973) which states that there are two aspects of opportunities that can trigger fraud.
 The first is the existence of information that makes fraudsters able to commit fraud.
 Second is the technical ability of the perpetrators.
 Equipped with the acquisition of information and technical capabilities of the perpetrators, the weaknesses of the procedure will be used by individuals to commit corruption or fraud.
-Thai (2001) states that the system and procedures for procurement of goods/services have an effect on the success of a system in achieving its intended goals.
+Thai (2001) states that the system and procedures used for the procurement of goods/services have an effect on the success of a system in achieving its intended goals.
 If there is an effective system and procedure, it will be able to minimize the opportunity to implement corrupt actions.
-Conversely, if the system and procedures are weak, it will encourage corrupt actions.
-In addition to lack of transparency, the less effective supervisory function also becomes an opportunity that can lead to corruption (Sartono, 2006).
+Conversely, if the system and the procedures are weak, the corrupt actions will be encouraged.
+In addition to the lack of transparency, the less effective supervisory function also becomes an opportunity that can lead to corruption (Sartono, 2006).